nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Monitoring is taken to use by installing the monitoring support (see [IG-CS](#13-references) and appointing the central monitoring client as specified below.

-Identity of central monitoring client (if any) is configured using central server's admin user interface.
+Identity of central monitoring client (if any) is configured using Central Server's admin user interface.
 Configuration is done by updating a specific optional configuration file (see [UC-GCONF](#13-references)) monitoring-params.xml.
 This configuration file is distributed to all security servers through the global configuration distribution process (see [UC-GCONF](#13-references)).

 ```xml
 <tns:conf xmlns:id="http://x-road.eu/xsd/identifiers" xmlns:tns="http://x-road.eu/xsd/xroad.xsd" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://x-road.eu/xsd/xroad.xsd">